ralph-groupscholar/website/ralph.md

 - Captured a Playwright viewport screenshot of groupscholar.com; the automation brief fits in-frame, but the rail still feels dense at the fold and the header padding consumes vertical space.
 - Sketched creative follow-ups: merge the brief/runway tiles into a single rail, tighten automation padding to keep everything within a 720p frame, and keep the live pulse readable without scroll.
 - Merged the automation tiles/runway into a unified rail and tightened automation padding/spacing so the snapshot brief stays fully visible without scroll.
+2026-02-06 04:44:01 — Iteration 68
+- Reviewed the current codebase plus recent git history for context.
+- Captured a Playwright viewport screenshot of groupscholar.com; the snapshot brief still leaves a large quiet band below the card, and the live pulse grid ends before the fold.
+- Sketched creative follow-ups: extend the live pulse rail with two more tiles, add a tiny cadence strip for automation snapshots, and keep the compact frame fully visible without scroll.
+- Extended the live pulse rail with two additional tiles so the automation snapshot fills more of the viewport while staying above the fold.